aichaos/rivescript.com/www/contributing.md

 * **Use the Unix Philosophy:** "A program should do one thing and do it well."
   RiveScript is designed to be a minimalistic, black box reply-fetching core component for a chatbot.
-This is in stark contrast to most implementations of AIML in which an "Alicebot" tends to be a complete solution, out of the box, head-to-toe for a complete chatbot, including configuration, a user interface of some sort, and so on.
+This is in stark contrast to most implementations of AIML in which an "Alicebot" tends to be a complete out-of-the-box solution for a complete chatbot, including configuration, a user interface of some sort, and so on.
 Alicebots tend to be difficult to separate from their AIML parsing code, and one of RiveScript's goals is to avoid that and keep the core module lightweight.